uwplse/szalinski/README.md

   - Reproducing Figure 15 (takes < 5 minutes)
   - Validation

+* Reusability
-* How to set up Szalinski on a different machine (this is also how we set up the VM)
+  - How to set up Szalinski on a different machine (this is also how we set up the VM)
+  - How to modify the code

 * Notes and remarks